Hero background

 Why the FTC Safeguards Rule Matters for Lenders

-The revised Safeguards Rule specifies nine elements that every covered institution must implement.
-Understanding each element — and how it maps to your operational reality — is the first step toward a compliant information security program.
+The revised Safeguards Rule is organized into nine lettered requirements, §314.4(a) through (i).
+Understanding each — and how it maps to your operational reality — is the first step toward a compliant information security program.

 1. Designate a Qualified Individual